-To be eligible, a paper must not have been published or accepted for publication.
-At least one author for the paper must have been registered for the SSSR conference in 2017.
+To be eligible, at least one author for the paper must have been registered for the SSSR conference in 2019.

 Criteria: Student papers will be judged by the awards committee on criteria normally used in evaluating scholarly and scientific papers for publication – namely, an appropriate theoretical framework and a competent use of research methods and data as necessary, with a persuasive argument to a logical conclusion.
 Papers may build upon any theoretical or research tradition.
 It will be up to the author(s) to demonstrate the cogency and usefulness of the theories and methods used in the paper.

 Procedures: Any current member of SSSR may nominate worthy student papers to the Student Paper Award Committee, and the committee chair will notify the student presenter of their nomination.
 Students may also self–nominate.

 Format: Although the version of the paper prepared for oral presentation is usually limited to what can be communicated in 15 minutes, the written version submitted after nomination for the award should be of normal length for published articles: approximately 35 pages, double–spaced, including notes and references.